The multiple re-entrant localization in a phase-shift quasiperiodic chain: Conclusion

 \section{Conclusion}

 In summary, we propose a phase-shift AAH model and predict that MREL phenomenon can occur, i.e., the system can switch on and off its localization time and again.
-Besides, we prove the existence of mobility edge and intermediate phase in the system through approaches of participation ratios, scaling analysis and diffusion dynamics.
-We believe that the reason behind this phenomenon is that the introduction of phase-shift adjusts the structure of the original quasiperiodic potential.
-Fig.~\ref{QPP}(a) exhibits the quasiperiodic potential of $\Delta=3\pi/4$ as a comparison to that of the standard AAH model shown in the insert.
-One can see that with the introduction of phase-shift, the system acquire a kind of underlying periodicity, i.e., 8 sublattices constitute a large primitive cell.
-Since the characteristics of large-period AAH model are between the periodic and the quasiperiodic, there will emerge mobility edge~\cite{YZhang2015,YWang2017} in the system, thus giving rise to the MREL phenomenon.

-Note that, the realization of REL and MREL often requires harsh conditions in previous studies.
+Besides, we prove the existence of mobility edge and intermediate phase in the system through approaches of participation ratios, scaling analysis and expansion dynamics.
+Furthermore, we have provided a possible explanation for the occurrence of REL, where the introduction of phase shifts suppresses the quasiperiodic structure, leading to a recovery of periodicity.
+Note that, the realization of REL and MREL requires harsh conditions in previous studies.
 To be specific, the introduction of complex quasiperiodic potentials~\cite{VGoblot2020} or the adjustment of lattice structure~\cite{SRoy2021} would be necessary based on the standard AAH model.
 The model proposed in this paper, however, can realize MREL phenomenon through phase-shift by readily manipulating the quasiperiodic potential, thus considerably lower the experimental requirements.
 Take AAH model in the ultracold atomic gases as an example.
 A phase-shift between the odd and even sites by controlling the laser is all what we need to construct the model, which is well achievable in terms of current technology~\cite{GRoati2008,GModugno2010,MLohse2016,SNakajima2016,HPLuschen2018,FAAnK2021}.
 We hope that the findings in this paper will bring benefit to the theoretical understanding of REL/MREL phenomenon as well as the future design of experimental platforms in related fields.